Diet & Weight Loss

 Meat takes more time for your digestive system to break down and pass through, leading to bloat.
 In addition, as much as 80 percent of the antibiotics sold in the U.S. are given to the animals raised for our plates.
 “Eating a lot of meat can expose you to unhealthy amounts of antibiotics that throw your gut bacteria out of whack and fill you with gas,” says Dr. Chutkan.
 Adjust your diet so that you consume no more than four ounces of animal protein a day.

 We’ll let Dr. Chutkan give it to you straight.
 “Smoking is guaranteed to add to your bloat in three important ways,” she explains.
 “You end up inhaling and swallowing a lot of air when you smoke; the toxins in cigarette smoke cause inflammation in the lining of your stomach and intestines, which makes you bloated and uncomfortable; and smoking kills of benefical bacteria in your digestive tract, leading to overgrowth of bloat-causing bad bacteria.”
-Here are 23 tips to help you quit smoking for good.
+Make sure you know the 12 things your stomach may be trying to tell you.

 Ready to beat bloat?